 - What’s the weather going to be like?

 Below are answers to these trip planning questions and a selection of transportation options to help you come up with some Alaska vacation ideas.
 Browse through our information and links to cruise lines and ferry companies, tour providers, car and RV rental agencies and get started planning your vacation in Alaska!

-How Far is Alaska?
+How far is Alaska?

-It’s far!
 This will give you some idea:

 It is 2,077 miles from Vancouver, BC to Fairbanks, Alaska.
 That is only 700 miles less than driving from Los Angeles to New York, but it will take just as long heading north because you won’t be on any major interstate highways.